-New York's newest and largest indoor climbing facility serves up over 30,000 sq ft of climbing surface, with more than 125 top rope...
+New York's largest indoor climbing facility has more than 30,000 sq ft of climbing surface, with some 125 top rope stations, 16ft...

-Just like being back at school (but with better grub), this cultish nosh spot sits inside school-turned-art gallery MoMA PS1.
-Desk-like...
+Like being back at school (but with better grub), this cultish nosh spot sits inside school-turned-museum MoMA PS1 (no need to pay...

 22-25 Jackson Ave · interesting places nearby